eco-kgml/Eco-KGML-Documents/docs/LabInclusionDiversityStatement_16Dec20.md

 We are actively working to promote greater inclusivity in our group, the communities in which we live, and freshwater science as a discipline by:

-* Holding each other accountable to a group code of conduct: we co-created the Reservoir Group code (to be updated by the group annually) to ensure everyone has a safe, inclusive, and harassment-free experience in our community
+* Holding each other accountable to a group code of conduct: we co-created the code of conduct to ensure everyone has a safe, inclusive, and harassment-free experience in our community

-* Leading regular conversations on DEI topics: we plan for at least 1 discussion per semester in our Reservoir Group’s weekly meetings
+* Leading regular conversations on DEI topics

 * Developing anti-racist frameworks for: our community interactions (via our code of conduct); recruiting and mentoring students; and safely conducting fieldwork